tylerlong/rcm-migrate-to-rcv/README.md

 ## How it works

+1. The app will get the list of all Office 365 users
+1. For each office 365 user from last step, check his/her calendar to find events with him/her as organizer
-1. The app will go through your Outlook calendar and find all events which you are the organizer.
+    1. The app only updates events as organizer, Outlook will update all participants automatically.
-2. The app will invoke RingCentral API to get your **default RCV meeting link**.
+1. For each event from last step, check its body and location field for RCM links
+1. If RCM links are found, a new RCV meeting will be scheduled
-3. The app will update the events found in step #1 and replace all RCM links in body or location with your default RCV meeting link
+1. Update the event to replace RCM links with RCV links from last step.
-4. Outlook will update all meeting participants.
+1. Outlook will sync all meetings participants.

-5. All your meetings are migrated from RCM to RCV.
+## Known issues

+### New RCV meetings all have the same host user

+New RCV meetings all have the same host user: the RingCentral user authorized this app.
+This is because: given an outlook user, there is no reliable way to map it to a RingCentral user.

 ## A video introduction